mhmdbaashn/plates-of-hope/README.md

 ### Typography
 * [Google Fonts](https://fonts.google.com/?query=bitter) : Poppins font with varying weight was used across the site.
-The font was imported from google fonts. (font name) is the fall back font in the case of an import error.
+The font was imported from google fonts.
+Roboto font is the fall back font in the case of an import error.
 * [Font Awesom](https://fontawesome.com/)    : The icons used where imported from Font Awesom
 * [Fvicon](https://favicon.io/) : The favicon used is from the following link